 Blogging is not simply writing and publishing a text.
-Even if it is a good text.
-A good blogger has a ton of tasks that already start long before the blogger even starts with writing the actual blog post.
+Even if it is an excellent text.
+A good blogger has a ton of tasks that already start long before the blogger even starts to write a blog.

 And not doing all of this will most likely result in writing a ton of blog posts but never seeing the kind of success most bloggers are looking for.